 By the year 1897, his practice had progressed to the point that a young man who had grown up in the LeGrand area, Gilbert A. Mote, asked to “read law” and work in the B.F.
 Cummings Law Office.
 Two years later in 1899, Mote was admitted to practice law by the Iowa Supreme Court.
 In the year 1900, the office obtained its first telephone.

-The two men practiced together, still at 8 South First Avenue as Cummings & Mote.
-The two continued their law practice until 1915 when Cummings became an Iowa District Court Judge.
+The two men practiced together, still at 8 South First Avenue; as Cummings & Mote, until 1915 when Cummings was appointed an Iowa District Court Judge.
 Judge Cummings continued to serve as a District Court Judge in the 17th Judicial District, which consisted of Marshall, Tama and Benton counties, until the time of his death in 1930.
 Cummings was one of the two judges in the 17th Judicial District.

 In the year 1923, the law office moved from “over” 8 South First Avenue to “over” 30 East Main Street.
 It remained at this new location for 38 years.
-The next move occurred in 1961 when the law office moved to the 3rd floor of the Masonic Temple Building at 26 South First Avenue.
+In 1961 the law office moved to the 3rd floor of the Masonic Temple Building at 26 South First Avenue.
 Initially, the office rented approximately one-half of the 3rd floor.
 Today it rents all of the 3rd floor and approximately a third of the 2nd floor.

-Upon graduation from Law School, Wilson returned to Marshalltown for one month while he practiced law with his uncle, Gilbert Mote.
-The firm then became known as Mote & Wilson.
+Upon graduation from Law School, Wilson returned to Marshalltown for one month while practicing law with his uncle, Gilbert Mote.
+The firm was renamed s Mote & Wilson.
 Arley entered the Armed Forces on July 3, 1942 and attended Officers’ Candidate School.
-He then served during World War II as a reconnaissance pilot primarily scouting for enemy troop movements and as an artillery liaison officer with the 88th Div. in North Africa until February, 1944 when he was transferred to the Italian Theater.
+He served during World War II as a reconnaissance pilot primarily scouting for enemy troop movements and as an artillery liaison officer with the 88th Div. in North Africa until February, 1944 when he was transferred to the Italian Theater.
 Arley was discharged from the Army in 1946 with the rank of Captain.
-Arley had been decorated numerous times.
+Arley was decorated numerous times.
 He was awarded the air medal with 9 Oak Leaf Clusters and three battle stars.
 After returning from military service, Arley again joined his uncle Gilbert Mote and the law firm continued to be known as Mote & Wilson.
 Arley continued to practice law until his death in 1982.

-The next member of the law firm was William L. Welp.
+The next lawyer to join the law firm was William L. Welp.
 He was born in Bancroft, Iowa and graduated from St. John’s High School in Bancroft in June, 1937.
 He then attended Mankato Commercial College in Mankato, Minnesota where he graduated.
-He then attended the University of Iowa and was a student in the College of Commerce.
+He attended the University of Iowa and was a student in the College of Commerce.
 He graduated in May of 1942.
 While a student, he also lettered in baseball where he played catcher for the Hawkeyes.
 Following graduation, he joined the U.S. Navy and served for three and one half years.
 Most of this time was aboard ship in the Pacific Ocean in the war against Japan.
 After service was over, he tried out for the Brooklyn Dodgers in spring training the same year Jackie Robinson tried.
 Bill attended the College of Law at the University of Iowa in Iowa City and graduated in June 1951.
 Following graduation, Bill moved to Marshalltown where he joined the Mote & Wilson Law firm in June 1951.
+The law firm name was changed to Mote, Wilson and Welp in 1955.
 Bill practiced continuously with the firm until he retired on January 1, 1987.
 While in Marshalltown, Bill also played baseball for the Marshalltown Ansons.
 He was their catcher for 5 or 6 years.
 Bill died in 1997.
-The law firm name was changed to Mote, Wilson and Welp in 1955.

-Roger E. Harrison next joined the firm.
+Roger E. Harrison next joined the firm in 1958.
 Roger graduated from Vinton High School in 1950.
-He attended the University of Iowa in Iowa City for one year and then attended Coe College in Cedar Rapids for one year.
+He attended the University of Iowa for one year and then attended Coe College in Cedar Rapids for one year.
 By doing this, he was able to continue his summer night job of working at Wilson’s Packing Plant in Cedar Rapids.
 In 1952, Roger was drafted and served two years in the U.S. Army.
 Most of this time was spent in Japan, Korea and Okinawa.
 After completing his military service, Roger returned to the University of Iowa in 1955 and graduated from the College of Commerce in 1956.
-He then attended the College of Law in Iowa City and graduated in August 1958.
+He attended the College of Law in Iowa City and graduated in August 1958.

 Larry E. McKibben was the next attorney to join the law firm.
 Larry was born in 1947 in Marshalltown.
 He graduated from Marshalltown High School in 1965 and attended Marshalltown Community College for one year.
 Thereafter, he attended the University of Northern Iowa and graduated in January of 1970.
 He became a student in the College of Law at the University of Iowa in Iowa City in the Fall of 1970 and graduated in December, 1972.
 Larry began working as an associate at Mote, Wilson and Welp in January 1973.
-Since 1981, he has been a member of the Board of Directors of Farmers Savings Bank.
+He served as a member of the Board of Directors of Farmers Savings Bank for over 30 years.
 He is also a past president of the Marshalltown Community School District Board of Directors.

-Larry McKibben retired from the full time practice of law in 2021 but continues in an "of Counsel" role with the firm until he fully retired in February of 2022.
+Larry McKibben retired from the full time practice of law in 2021 but continued in an "of Counsel" role with the firm until he fully retired in February of 2022.

 James L. Goodman attended Marshalltown Schools until his graduation in 1968.
 He then attended Iowa State University where he received a Bachelor of Science degree in accounting in March 1973.
 He later obtained a degree of Master of Science and Business Administration-management accounting from Colorado State University in November 1974.
 Following graduation and until May 1976, Jim was a staff auditor for the accounting firm of McGladrey, Hansen & Dunn.
 From May 1976 until August 1978, he served as assistant controller for Great Plains Bag Company and taught accounting at Drake University in Des Moines from September 1979 until August 1980.
 Jim entered the Drake Law School in 1978 and obtained his J.D. degree in December 1980.
 Jim started as an associate with the law firm in February 1981.

-Jim has been a speaker at the Iowa State Bar Association December Tax School each year since 1992.
+Jim was speaker at the Iowa State Bar Association December Tax School each year since 1992.
 He is a Fellow in the American College of Tax Counsel and also in the American College of Trust and Estate Counsel.
-Since 2003, each year he has been a presenter at the I.S.U.
+He has been a presenter at the I.S.U.
 Farm Tax Schools.
 In 1992-93, he was chair of the Iowa State Bar Association Tax Section.